Leaderboard

 - Completion reliability without truncation failures

-- Consistency Geometric mean penalizes outliers
+- Consistency: Geometric mean penalizes outliers and weak performance in any domain

 The 1000× scaling produces intuitive scores (200-900+ range) rather than decimals.